 Nice food (if they can get your order right)

 While I’m not a vegetarian, I try to request non-meat foods as much as possible.
 So when I paid for my flight via Bestjet, I requested the vegetarian meal.

 My travel buddy, Liz, is a strict vegan, so I requested a vegan meal for her.

 When it was time for lunch, we were not given our respective vegetarian and vegan meals.
 Surprise, surprise.

-I couldn’t be bothered requesting something different to the pork or fish that was being offered, but Liz requested a vegan meal.
-And rightly so.
+I couldn’t be bothered requesting something different to the pork or fish that was being offered, but Liz needed her vegan meal.

-Beijing Capital Airlines will get you from A to B for a low price.
+The budget Chinese carrier will get you from A to B, for a low price.
 Just don’t expect anything more than the seat you sit on.

 For me, flying with Beijing Capital Airlines proved that you truly get what you pay for – a no-frills air ticket.
 Nothing more, nothing less.

 If I had a choice to fly with them again, I would say no, no way, not on your life, absolutely forget it.

 You might also like 10 tips for your first trip to China.